jul3x/ASMGameOfLife/README.md

 # ASMGameOfLife
-Conway's Game of Life implemented in NAMS x64
+Conway's Game of Life implemented in NASM x64

 ## Structure